aka Four Rhythm Across The Blue

 - Sweat Drop: Various characters are afflicted, due to the art style.

-- Tender Tears: After Asuka loses to Inui, badly, and after falling into the sea as a result of her Grav Shoes suddenly failing in mid-air requiring Misaki to go rescue her, Asuka sheds these.
+- Tender Tears: In the anime, After Asuka loses to Inui, badly, and after falling into the sea as a result of her Grav Shoes suddenly failing in mid-air requiring Misaki to go rescue her, Asuka sheds these.
 And was it a sight to behold.

 - The Watson: Asuka, who has dreamt for years of flying, enrolled at a school where everyone has flying shoes, yet has never heard of them before.
+She's even wearing a pair.
 This is graduate-level cluelessness, so everything gets explained to the audience through her.

 - Worthy Opponent: A few worthwhile examples:

-- Averted with Shindou towards Misaki.
-He doesn't take her too seriously during their matches, and almost seems like he's just goofing around while she's trying to put up an actual fight.
+- Misaki towards Shindou, which is why seeing Shindou go all-out against Asuka damaged her self-confidence.
+In Misaki's perspective, he didn't take her too seriously during their matches, and almost seems like he's just goofing around while she's trying to put up an actual fight.
 This doesn't sit well with her after she sees his match against Asuka, where he is forced to go all out due Asuka managing to tie him in points.
+The truth of the matter is that Shindou wanted to win at all costs and didn't want to fight Misaki in dogfights because there's a good chance he'll lose, so he did what any decent All-rounder would do and exploited Misaki's fast reaction time and confused her.

 - You Gotta Have Blue Hair: Pink, dark purple, lavender, etc. And those are just the main heroines' hair colors.